 Children are taught to master basic movements including running, jumping, throwing and catching, as well as developing balance skills, strengthening their core muscles, agility, co-ordination.
 By the end of KS1 the children are confident in applying these skills in a range of activities such a teams games, composing and performing simple dance movements which link and composing a short set of linked gymnastic positions.

 Our KS2 children build on their KS1 skills, progressing to running, jumping, throwing and catching in isolation and in combination.
 They develop strength, flexibility, control, balance and technique.
 Children are taught to compare their performances in dance and gymnastics with previous ones and their peers, demonstrating vital critique skills.
 Our KS2 children play regular competitive games and are taught to apply the basic principles for attack and defence.
 The children take part in outdoor and adventurous activity challenges as part of a team and individually.
-In addition to regular lessons held at school, the children visit Simon Langton Boy's School for swimming lessons with specialist teachers.
+In addition to regular lessons held at school, the children take part in termly swimming lessons with specialist teachers.
 Voluntary contributions are asked for to help meet the cost of these activities

 In all activities, the children are taught to compare their performance to their own previous achievements, with the encouragement to always try to better your personal best.

 We encourage the children to both compete with themselves and each other and to co-operate as part of a team.
-Our annual sports day has a traditional, competitive nature together with a series of activities that all children can enjoy.
+Our annual sports day, which is an integral part of our Sports Week, has a traditional, competitive nature together with a series of activities that all children can enjoy.

 We offer a variety of extra-curricular sports clubs including basketball, high 5 netball, handball, girl's football, multi-skills, gymnastics and dance.